dylanlan/dylanlan.github.io/blog-qol.md

 - Requests to find old screenshots of characters
 - Screenshot submission form
 - Screenshot archive search
-- Subscribe for weekly emails of new posts
+- Subscribe for emails of new posts

 If you find another issue with the blog, or have a cool feature idea that's not listed, please let me know and you can win yourself a Mighty Light Belt!